China’s economy shrinks 2.6% during virus shutdowns

 “The resurgence of the pandemic was effectively contained,” the statistics bureau said in a statement.
 “The national economy registered a stable recovery.”

+Data on factory output, consumer spending and other activity suggest overall growth was even weaker than the headline figure, Julian Evans-Pritchard of Capital Economics said in a report.

+“Even accounting for June’s strength, the data are consistent with negative y/y (year-on-year) growth last quarter,” Evans-Pritchard wrote.
+“This isn’t the first time that the official GDP figures have seemingly understated the extent of an economic downturn.”

-The slowdown hurts China’s trading partners by depressing demand for imported oil, food and consumer goods and hampering shipments of products to foreign markets.
+The slump hurts China’s trading partners by depressing demand for imported oil, food and consumer goods.

-China’s latest infection numbers are relatively low, but Beijing responded to its biggest outbreak since the 2020 start of the pandemic with a “zero-COVID” policy that aims to isolate every person who tests positive.
-The ruling party has switched to a “dynamic clearing” policy that quarantines individual buildings or neighborhoods with infections but those restrictions covered areas with millions of people.
+China’s infection numbers are relatively low, but Beijing responded to its biggest outbreak since the 2020 start of the pandemic with a “zero-COVID” policy that aims to isolate every person who tests positive.
+The ruling party has switched to quarantining individual buildings or neighborhoods with infections but those restrictions covered areas with millions of people.

 The ruling Communist Party is promising tax refunds, free rent and other aid to get companies back on their feet, but most forecasters expect China to fail to hit the ruling party’s 5.5% growth target this year.